Band filling effects on the emergence of magnetic skyrmions: Pd/Fe and Pd/Co bilayers on Ir(111): Results

 Established the phase diagrams , natural questions that arise are: which interactions are essential to the emergence of noncollinear textures in Pd/Fe/Ir(111)?
 Does Pd/Co/Ir(111) ever presents a noncollinear behavior for the consideration of distinct interactions neighborhoods?
 To answer these questions, we performed several low-temperature SA calculations with different ranges of $J_{ij}$ and $\vec{D}_{ij}$ interactions, for both surfaces.
 In the case of Pd/Co/Ir(111), considering DMI, $J_{ij}$'s up to \textit{fifth} neighbors and disregarding $B$ and the anisotropy term, we found noncollinear configurations (SS, with $\lambda>40$ nm, and SkL, composed by skyrmions with $d>20$ nm) as almost degenerated lower-energy solutions.
 In contrast, when the $K_{\textnormal{eff}}^{i}$ is included (Eq. \ref{eq:spinhamiltonian}), we always find a FM (single-domain) solution as the most stable; therefore, the shift of $E_{F}$ to higher energies, turning second neighbors and further $J_{ij}$ interactions to positive (or less negative) values, indeed vanishes the possibility of a noncollinear ordering in the Pd/Co bilayer.

 For Pd/Fe/Ir(111), however, the case is more interesting.
-Without considering DMI, the inclusion of $J_{ij}$'s from \textit{fourth} neighbors results in isolated skyrmions as metastable solutions in the presence of external magnetic fields, alternating between metastable SS, in agreement with \cite{Dupe2014}, and mixed states when $B=0$.
-In turn, in the presence of DMI and $B=0$, the consideration until \textit{third} neighbors interactions produces chiral skyrmions with arbitrary topological charge \cite{Rybakov2019} as metastable solutions.
-With the inclusion of $J_{ij}$'s further than fourth neighbors, we observe the main transition to the SS phase, the correct one.
-When $B=1.6$ T, the fourth neighbors $J_{ij}$'s also produces a transition from FM $\rightarrow$ mixed state (SS + skyrmions), while the proper SkL (Fig. \ref{fig:pdfeir-phasediagram}) only emerges when considering \textit{tenth} neighbors interactions.
+Without considering DMI, the inclusion of $J_{ij}$'s from fourth to seventh neighbors results in isolated skyrmionic structures as metastable solutions in the presence of external magnetic fields, alternating between stable SS, in agreement with \cite{Dupe2014}, and mixed states when $B=0$.
+With the full $J_{ij}$ set and $(B,K_{\textnormal{eff}}^{i})=(0,0)$, we find noncollinear metastable solutions (FM ground-state~\cite{Simon2014}).
+In turn, in the presence of DMI, $B=0$, and high anisotropies ($\sim1$ meV/Fe), the consideration until \textit{third} neighbors interactions produces chiral skyrmions with arbitrary topological charge \cite{Rybakov2019} as metastable solutions.
+With the experimental anisotropy, the inclusion of $J_{ij}$'s further than third neighbors, we observe the main transition to the SS phase.
+When $B=2.5$ T, the fourth neighbors $J_{ij}$'s also produces a transition from FM $\rightarrow$ mixed state (SS + skyrmions), while the SkL (Fig. \ref{fig:pdfeir-phasediagram}) only emerges when considering \textit{tenth} neighbors interactions.
 Figure \ref{fig:transition-to-noncollinear} summarizes the regions for Pd/Fe/Ir(111) when DMI is present for different neighborhoods of exchange interactions.
+In brief, the fact that the first neighbors DMI Fe-Fe interaction has a relevant in-plane component is a necessary although not a sufficient condition to drive the complex noncollinear configurations here.